 Eventually, creating a chronological sequence of blocks with immutable timestamps.

 Consequently, the VDF used in PoH is computationally intensive, requiring a significant time to generate the output.
 This delay ensures that block creation is at a predictable rate.
-Creating blocks in a predictable rate allows nodes to reach consensus quickly and efficiently without requiring higher computational power.
+Creating blocks at a predictable rate allows nodes to reach consensus quickly and efficiently without requiring higher computational power.

 Overall, the mechanism of PoH provides a highly secure and efficient way to create a blockchain network, allowing for faster transaction processing and greater scalability.